 On the personal side- I am married to the kindest man you will ever meet, hopefully, you will have that chance.
 We have four children, David and Matthew, Christopher and Katie.
 Our family is very important, and I have to say, I was a little lost when- in the same year- my sister moved to Michigan, and my parents moved to Georgia.
 Thankfully they have all regained their senses, and are back in California, where they belong.
-We round out our family with two precious Labrador Retrievers- one yellow and one chocolate; Midnight and Bailey.
+We round out our family with two precious Labrador Retrievers- yellow and chocolate, Midnight and Bailey.
 Don't get me started these two are adorable!

 For those that care, I have three Bachelor degrees: Business Management, Information Systems, and Photography.
 Awards…numerous print competition awards- we are continually striving to be better than yesterday, several online and print magazines, including Photo District News (PDN) in 2010, achieving a Top Knot Award in the ceremony category, and Wedisson.
 I am constantly furthering my education and knowledge of photography by attending photography workshops nation-wide, and annual conventions.
 I belong to several professional organizations, including Wedding and Portrait Photographers International (WPPI), Photographers of America (PPA), Canon Professional Services (CPS), and am currently working towards becoming a Certified Professional Photographer (CPP).
 My work can be found in a variety of online wedding publications such as Ceremony Magazine, Real Weddings, Borrowed and Blue, Sacramento Bride and Groom, Style Me Pretty, as well as, print publications including PDN, Ceremony Magazine, Diablo Bride, Real Weddings, and Sacramento Bride and Groom.